 A. The two quickest ways to report a student the CARE Team include:

 Contacting Paul Irish, chair of CARE Team at 508-793-2669 or email@example.com

-Q: What happens if I report a student to the CARE Team?
+Q: What happens if I refer a student to the CARE Team?

-Q. Can I report a student and remain anonymous?
+Q. Can I refer a student and remain anonymous?

 Q. Will you provide information to the original reporter?

 A. It will depend upon the situation.
 The CARE Team recognizes that it takes concern for a student to make a referral.
 However, we receive many reports regarding students of concern that require a range of responses, not all of which warrant further communication with the original reporter.
 If is it important to you that you hear back, please notify the chair of the CARE Team or include this information in your report.